⚠️ CAUTION — With Conditions — Breadfruit

 Can Indian Dog Breeds Eat Breadfruit?
 Breed-by-Breed Guide

-India's most popular breeds each have different metabolism, health risks, and sensitivities.
+Breed drives metabolism, health risks and food sensitivity, and India's favourites vary a lot.
 Here is exactly how breadfruit affects the breeds most commonly kept as pets in India.

 Labradors are India's most food-obsessed breed and safe with breadfruit.
-Their primary risk is obesity from overfeeding — India's apartment Labs get limited exercise and gain weight easily.
-Stick to the Large column in the portion guide above.
+A Lab's chief problem is weight gain — limited exercise in Indian flats makes it almost the default.
+Follow the Large column in the portion table above.
 Cut breadfruit into small pieces since Labs typically swallow food without chewing, creating a choking risk even with soft foods.

 Golden Retrievers have among the highest cancer rates of any breed, making antioxidant-rich foods like breadfruit genuinely beneficial rather than just a treat.
 Their high activity level means they burn calories well, but keep breadfruit to the Large column portions.
 Goldens overheat in Indian summers — frozen breadfruit pieces are an excellent hot-weather cooling treat.

-Indian Pariah Dogs (INDogs) evolved eating whatever was available on India's streets — their digestive systems are more resilient than pedigree breeds.
+INDogs evolved on whatever the streets offered, leaving them with sturdier digestion than pedigree dogs.
 Breadfruit is well-suited for Indie dogs.
-Most INDogs are 12–20 kg, so follow the Medium column.
+Most INDogs land in the 12–20 kg range, which puts them in the Medium column.
 If you have recently rescued a street dog, introduce breadfruit gradually — start with half the portion and wait 48 hours to confirm no digestive reaction.

 German Shepherds are active working dogs who handle breadfruit well.
 Their one vulnerability is a sensitive gastrointestinal tract — introduce breadfruit slowly if it is new to your GSD's diet.
-Once established as safe for your individual dog, the Large column portions are appropriate.
+After a calm trial run, the Large-column portions are a reasonable working limit.
 GSDs in cooler Indian hill regions (Himachal, Uttarakhand, Coorg) can receive breadfruit year-round without seasonal restriction.

 Feeding Breadfruit in India — Seasonal Guide